 (4) Realisable value means such value as may be agreed upon between the Commissioners and board of management, council or committee of any church, mission, or institution, or, in the event of any dispute as to such value, then the realisable value shall be fixed by an arbitrator appointed by the General Assembly.

-[Section 6 amended by No. 19 of 1964 s.
-11.]
+[Section 6 amended: No. 19 of 1964 s.
+11; No. 19 of 2010 s.
+51.]

 Notes